AlexanderPattison/WebGL_Suzanne/README.md

 # public_helmet
-Helmet example compiled with filament.
+A redistribution of the helmet example compiled with filament.

+### Modifications to Source
+No modifications were made to the source files.

 #### Link
 Github Pages: https://alexanderpattison.github.io/public_helmet/